bbcawodu/careadvisors-backend/docs/API_Version_2/Navigator_Backend_API.md

 ### Navigator Picture Edit Page
 - To view/change the profile picture for a given Navigators table row, make a GET request to http://picbackend.herokuapp.com/v2/navigator_pic/ with the following Mandatory parameters: "id",

+### Navigator Resume File Edit Page
+- To view/change the resume_file column for a given Navigators table row, make a GET request to http://picbackend.herokuapp.com/v2/nav_resume/ with the following Mandatory parameters: "id",